 The course is designed to explore the phenomena of drawing as basic to the visual language of all disciplines.
 The fundamental notion of observation and analysis in drawing is investigated.
 As preparation for work in an advanced level, the course involves further development of drawing skills and techniques, as well as an emphasis on individual aesthetic development.
 Assignments and group critiques are central to the course.
 3 credits per semester.
 One-semester course.
 May be repeated once.
 Prerequisite to all Advanced Drawing.
-Gleeson/Goldberg/Lawley/Masnyj/ this class is to help students to use drawing as a critical and procedural tool.
-Using notebooks and journals as well as reading and research methods to process ideas, students will work with drawing to advance and integrate their individual studio practice both technically and conceptually.
-Group critiques and drawing sessions as well as individual meetings with the instructor are integral components of the course.
+Gleeson/Goldberg/Lawley/Masnyj/ Merz

 Advanced studies in drawing emphasizing the student's conceptual independence from traditional draftsmanship.
 This course is for students who have an established direction in drawing.
-3 credits.
-One-semester course.
-Barth